fergorgs/CG_assignment/T2/README.txt

 HOW TO RUN
-- rodar o notebook principal "T2 - CG.ipynb"
+- run "T2 - CG.ipynb"
-- a pasta lib possui arquivos com funções auxiliares, usadas ao longo do código principal
+-  "lib" folder has some auxiliary functions used in the main code

 CONTROLS
-- movimentos da câmera: ASDW
-- foco da câmera: mouse
+- camera: ASDW and mouse

-LINK DO VÍDEO NO YOUTUBE:
+YOUTUBE VIDEO:
 https://youtu.be/IK04eyyK9eg